 At what point in a marriage do you really know your spouse?
 Do you ever truly know them?
-Don’t be expecting cheap BOO! scares from these two films.
+Don’t be expecting cheap BOO! scares from Honeymoon or A Good Marriage.
 They are deeply frightening mindfucks that will have you doubting your bond whether you’re just married or together for decades.

 What the dude in Honeymoon is willing to go through to save his new bride is a testament to his love, but if I had been his predicament so early in my relationship, I would be so fricking out of there.

 Man and wife go to a cabin by a lake and their relationship is just too fucking adorable.